dhth/omm/README.md

 💡 Guide
 ---

-omm offers guided walkthrough of its features, intended for new users of it.
+omm offers a guided walkthrough of its features, intended for new users of it.
 Run it as follows.

 ```bash
 omm guide